agossart/academic_website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- Numerical modelling - coupled models
-- Computational Linguistics
+- Antarctic climate and boundary layer processes
-- Information Retrieval
+- Past - present and future projections

 # Education to show in About widget
 education: